 Centennial has an emphasis on capital productivity, and they see a major part of the solution to this as being technology and automation.
 Springvale mine’s longwall is fully automated and using guidance technology built out of the USA which David was very impressed by: “Once you press the button, it keeps that machine here.
 I started working in longwall back in the 1970s and I’ve never seen a longwall as consistently straight as that!”

 Bolting automation has been another area of focus, in particular the idea of spin to stall, which saves seconds per bolt: when you’re putting thousands of bolts in per year, that’s a lot of time.
 Centennial Coal has invested in their own operations centre at Fassifern (David noted they also take advantage of Joy Global’s incredibly advanced operations centre, as Centennial is a client of Joy), where their techs can do some real-time data analysis and feed it back to the operations teams.
 50 – 60% of their machines (going across cutting, haulage and feeder breakers) are on real time monitoring and pumping out reports which are presented in a tactical dashboard.
-This is occurring across all of Centennial’s mines and it’s working well, allowing the supervisors on shift to make informed decisions.
+This real-time monitoring, reporting and presentation of production data and information in tactical dashboards has been developed for Centennial Coal by Austmine member, Pulse Mining.
+The dashboards have been implemented across all of Centennial’s mines and it’s working well, allowing the supervisors on shift to make informed decisions.

 David pointed out that Centennial is passionate about their partnerships: “We do have some very strong supplier relationships and I think over the last few years they have strengthened.”
 Over 2000 suppliers work with Centennial, and it is partnering with OEMs and universities on researching and developing new technology, ranging from proximity detection, auto-bolters (David urged the audience to speed up developing these, as they are critical for our sector) and remote power supply created by conveyor rollers, a suggestion which prompted a lot of nodding heads in the audience.